szolotykh/kinisi-motor-controller-firmware/commands.md

  - motor_controller_state (object): The state of the controller for the specified motor.

 ### DELETE_MOTOR_CONTROLLER (0x09)
-Description: This command deletes the controller for the specified motor.\
+Description: This command deletes the controller for the specified motor.
+Ignored if the motor is currently owned by an active platform (one of its wheels); use STOP_PLATFORM_CONTROLLER to stop the platform controller instead.\
 Properties:
 - motor_index (uint8_t): The index of the motor to delete the controller for.
   - Range: 0 to 3